slawekradzyminski/awesome-testing.com/_posts/2018-08-25-on-being-multiskilled.md

 During workdays, test engineers have to tackle various tasks: easy, mundane, challenging, time-consuming, weird, boring etc. Occasionally something completely new pops out and we need to find someone ready for a challenge.
-Our natural inclination is to behave like during school questioning: heads down, eyes on the ground, ‘please let it be someone else’ prayers murmured.
+Our natural inclination is to behave like during school questioning: heads down, eyes on the ground, 'please let it be someone else' prayers murmured.
 Instead of acting as others step up and volunteer yourself.
 There is a high chance that not everyone in your team read my blog, and you will be able to work on new stuff.